Optimizing f(x)

 y'=1\cdot{e^x}+xe^x=(x+1)e^x

-The derivative is 0 when x = -1 and thus the point (-1, e^{-1}) is a candidate for either a maximum or minimum.
+The derivative equals 0 when x = -1 and thus the point (-1, e^{-1}) is a candidate for either a maximum or minimum.
 Further research should reveal which of the two it is.
 It is even possible that it is a point of inflection.

 We can use either method, but the second method is more laborious because then we need to use the production rule again.
 Therefore we take method 1 and only need to consider the sign of x+1 because the exponential function e^x is always positive.